commercetools/commercetools-sdk-php-v2/lib/docs/RequestBuilder.md

 ## Update InventoryEntry

-All update methods can be found [here](InventoryEntryUpdateBuilder.md)
+All InventoryEntry update methods can be found [here](InventoryEntryUpdateBuilder.md)

 ### Example
 ```php